DSruthiSarika/controlplane_ai/README.md

 The platform also maintains an auditable record of governance decisions and provides a **human-in-the-loop workflow** for responses that require additional review.

-Built for the **Accenture Innovation Challenge 2026 – Prototype Development Round**.

 ---

 ## 🎯 Problem